sonic-net/SONiC/doc/sfp-cmis/cmis-init.md

 # Functional Description

-- The **pmon#xcvrd** will detect the module type of the attched transceivers and post the information to the **STATE_DB**
+- The **pmon#xcvrd** should detect the module type of the attched CMIS transceiver and post its module information onto the **STATE_DB**
-- If the transceiver is a CMIS module, the **pmon#xcvrd** will activate the appropriate application mode as per the current port mode.
-- If the transceiver is a CMIS module, the **show interfaces transceiver eeprom** should display the advertised applications of the transceiver.
+- When a CMIS transceiver is attached, the **show interfaces transceiver eeprom** should display the advertised applications of the transceiver.
-- If the transceiver is a CMIS module, the **sfputil** should be capable of detecting the errors of the CMIS application initialization.
+- When a CMIS transceiver is attached, the **sfputil** should be capable of reporting the errors of the CMIS application initialization.
+- When a CMIS transceiver is detected, the **pmon#xcvrd** should automatically activate the appropriate application as per the current port mode.
+- Only the default application mode will be supported for now, we'll deal with the dynamic application update later when the synchronization mechanism between **syncd** and **pmon#xcvrd** is in place and ready.

 # Design